top of page

 The festival was fast approaching.
 But our fairy was too busy to notice the preparations and excited faces of her fairy colleagues.
 She did not notice wizards decorating the forest opening with shooting starts and moonlight.
 She did not glance at her fairy children performing their special song.
 But most importantly she did not notice when the royal guards announced the wish granting ceremony.
 She did not join those with heartfelt wishes flying towards the queen and forming a line.
 The brown-eyed fairy just stood there dreaming.

--'What is it, Sam?' - she uttered impatiently when finally noticing one of her pupils pulling at her fairy skirt.
+"What is it, Sam?"
+Her voice sounded impatient because it was one of her pupils pulling at her fairy skirt.

--'The queen, she is about to start granting wishes...' - he started cautiously glancing at his teacher - 'your dream.
-You want to be a great dancer... why don’t you ask her...' - he finished quietly looking down at his feet.
+"The queen, she is about to start granting wishes..."
+He started cautiously glancing at his teacher.
+"Your dream.
+You want to be a great dancer... why don’t you ask her..."
+Two curious eye darted toward his feet, two plump cheeks turned crimson red.

--'It is your truest wish, so it will be granted' - the boy got a bit more brave and flew up to be the eye level with his teacher - 'your sense of rhythm is so cool, we always chat about it with my friends - he babbled - and your music choice is the best.
-You will make a great midnight dancer, I know it!' - his eyes were shining brighter than the shooting starts above their heads.
+"It is your truest wish, I know it is, so it will be granted."
+The boy got a bit more brave and flew up to be the eye level with his teacher.
+"Your sense of rhythm is so cool, we always chat about it with my friends," he babbled, "and your music choice is the best.
+You will make a great midnight dancer, I know it!"
+His face lit up with admiration.
+His whole little body was shining brighter than the shooting stars above their heads.

-She glanced to where other fairy folk were gathering around the queen.
-The fairy guards pulling the red ribbons towards each other.
+The brown-eyed fairy glanced to where other fairy folk were gathering around the queen.
+The fairy guards were handing bright red ribbons to each wish-maker.
 A few more moments and the line would close for another ten years.
-She started towards them with the speed she didn’t know her tiny wings could produce.
+She flew towards them with the speed she didn’t know her tiny wings could produce.

-She suddenly noticed the beauty of her forest - the decorations, the laughing and dancing fairy people underneath her feet.
+And suddenl, she noticed the beauty of her forest - the decorations, the laughing and dancing fairy people underneath her feet.
 She could finally smell the freshest blossom dew.
-She made it to the queue as the guard was about to put a lock on it.
+She made it to the queue as the guard was about to declare the end of it.

-The next year the annual blossom dew festival had the best performance of the century: the most beautiful midnight dancer performed her gentle and magical dance in front of the amazed fairy crowd.
+The next year the annual blossom dew festival was treated to the best performance of the century: the most beautiful midnight dancer produced her gentle and magical dance in front of the amazed fairy crowd.
 People talked about this performance for years to come.
 Only to think that it might have never happened if it was not for the timely advice of a little boy.

 We all daydream, but don't forget to act on it.